darkreader/darkreader/CONTRIBUTING.md

 - (Optional but helpful) Switch to the **Per Site Editor** tab at the bottom and type in the domain name you wish to update or add.
 - Edit or add a block containing the URL and selectors to invert, using the [rules below](#editor--rule-syntax).
 - Click **Apply**.
-- Check how the site looks both in **Light** and **Dark** mode.
+- Check how the site looks both in **Light** and **Dark** modes.
 - If the **fix works**, open **[dynamic-theme-fixes.config](https://github.com/darkreader/darkreader/blob/main/src/config/dynamic-theme-fixes.config)** or **[inversion-fixes.config](https://github.com/darkreader/darkreader/blob/main/src/config/inversion-fixes.config)**.
-- Click **Edit** (login to GitHub first).
+- Click **Edit** (requires being logged in to GitHub).
 - **Insert your fix** there (copying and pasting it from the Dev Tools).
 Preserve **alphabetic order** by URL.
 - Provide a **short description** of what you have done.
 - Click **Propose file change**.
 - Review your changes.
 Click **Create pull request**.
-- Once you create the pull request, GitHub Actions will run tests behind the scenes to make sure your submission has the right code style.
+- Once you create the pull request, GitHub Actions will run tests behind the scenes to ensure your submission has the right code style.
 This will take a few minutes.
 - If you see a **red cross**, click **Details** to see what is wrong and edit the existing Pull Request.
 - When you see a **green checkmark**, then everything is fine.
 - A Dark Reader developer will **review** and merge your changes, making them available to all Dark Reader users.